algosup/2024-2025-project-2-serious-game-team-3/documents/Management/Weekly Reports/cumulative.md

 ### Other Notes

 The week was not productive due to a lack of project time.
 We need to work over the weekend to catch up and meet deadlines.
 We have critical tasks running out of their due date that must be completed as soon as possible to avoid delays and potential issues later.

+## Weekly Report - Week 5

+## Overview

+This week was not as productive as expected, and time is running out.

+## Goals

+1. **Submit Test Plan Document:**
+   - Assigned to: Habi CAILLEAU
+   - Responsibility: Submit the test plan document before the deadline.

+2. **Refine Game Features Based on Feedback:**
+   - For the next two weeks, gather feedback from testers and make improvements based on their input.

+3. **Game Balancing:**
+   - Over the next two weeks starting from this week, work on balancing the game mechanics.

+4. **Game Optimization:**
+   - Over the next two weeks starting from this week, focus on optimizing game performance.

+## Key Accomplishments

+- ✅ Completed and submitted the Test Plan Document.

+## Next Week

+1. Finalize all game features and deliver the product.
+2. Continue refining game features based on feedback.
+3. Complete game balancing.

+## Other Notes

+The week was less productive due to time constraints and a lack of engagement with the project.
+To address this, we have decided to adjust our initial goals and focus on delivering an MVP (Minimum Viable Product) as the final product.
+This is necessary given the remaining time for this project.